cleolibrary/CLEO-Redux/docs/en/events.md

 # Events

 CLEO Redux 1.0.6 adds initial support for event-driven scripting.
-This feature allows you to write scripts that react to events that happen in the game.
+This feature allows you to write scripts that react to events that happen in the game or another scripts.

 - [Listening to events](#listening-to-events)
 - [List of events](#list-of-events)